arch3r0/FXServerControler/README.md

 # Requirements

-CloudTheWolf.FiveM.Service by CloudTheWolf is required to use this script https://github.com/CloudTheWolf/CloudTheWolf.FiveM.Service
+FiveM As A Service by CloudTheWolf is required to use this script https://github.com/CloudTheWolf/CloudTheWolf.FiveM.Service

 # Preview